-Navigate Life with Dreams: A Guide to Happiness and Peace by Working with Your Own Dreams
+Navigate Life with Dreams: A Guide to Happiness & Peace by Working with Your Own Dreams

 "This book is an excellent guide to the practice of dream interpretation, but don’t let that fool you.
-In addition to providing a wealth of information about sleep and dreams, it weaves together an amazing variety of literary genres, and does so in a way that brings a distinctive, magical touch to each one.
-Whether you are a newcomer to the realm of dreaming or an experienced traveller, Navigate Life with Dreams will help you clarify the path of future growth and discovery that is beckoning in your own dreams."
+Bei Linda Tang’s Navigate Life with Dreams is much more than that.
+In addition to providing a wealth of information about sleep and dreams, the book weaves together an amazing variety of literary genres and does so in a way that brings a distinctive, magical touch to each one."

 "Bei Linda Tang presents an inspirational tale of the journey of enriching her life by attending to dreams.
 The reader can feel the power of the “big dreams” she recounts and interprets.
 Ms Tang courageously reveals intimate details of her life and the dramatic ways in which these dreams affected how she related to her husband, children, parents, and career."